Revolutionise your photography in just half a day

 Ellie Cotton is a the owner & photographer of Dandelion Photography, and has been photographing families, children, births and events since 2010.
 However she actually picked up her first SLR camera when aged just 11 years old - and that's over 30 years ago - gulp!

-Since creating the ROCK YOUR CAMERA workshop in early 2017, Ellie has taught over 60 parents with tremendous response from those attending - please take a look at the testimonials below.
+Since creating the ROCK YOUR CAMERA workshop in early 2017, Ellie has taught over 60 parents with tremendous response from those attending - please take a look at the testimonials on this page.

 You can read more about Ellie & her photography style here.